 The Inter-sectoral Strategy against Corruption 2015- 2020 (extended to 2023 through its Action Plan) includes a specific objective to address the integrity of public sector employees.
-It identifies some areas that are considered more prone to corruption - police, procurement, taxation, judiciary - and prioritizes (1) the recruitment of public officials with high integrity, (2) strengthening the integrity of law enforcement officials and reduction of corruption, and (3) building institutional capacities for integrity testing.118 The main activity to meet these specific objectives, however, is the drafting and implementation of integrity plans by line ministries and their subordinate institutions.119
+It identifies some areas that are considered more prone to corruption - police, procurement, taxation, judiciary - and prioritizes (1) the recruitment of public officials with high integrity, (2) strengthening the integrity of law enforcement officials and reduction of corruption, and (3) building institutional capacities for integrity testing.
+The main activity to meet these specific objectives, however, is the drafting and implementation of integrity plans by line ministries and their subordinate institutions.
+In the contract of the contract